Anantesh-Mohapatra/LazYdrobe-Online/README.md

  - **Navbar** (`Navbar.js`): Displays the navigation links for the app.
  - **Footer** (`Footer.js`): Shows copyright information.
  - **Wardrobe** (`Wardrobe.js`): Displays wardrobe items with filtering functionality.
+                                 Also displays custom made outfits
    - **WardrobeItem** (`WardrobeItem.js`): Represents individual wardrobe items.
    - **WardrobeModal** (`WardrobeModal.js`): Modal for adding/editing wardrobe items.
+   - **OutfitModal** (`OutfitModal.js`): Modal for adding/editing custom outfits.
  - **ECommerce** (`ECommerce.js`): Displays e-commerce items with filtering functionality.
    - **ECommerceItem** (`ECommerceItem.js`): Represents individual e-commerce items.
-   - **ECommerceModal** (`ECommerceModal.js`): Modal for adding/editing e-commerce items.
  - **OutfitSuggestions** (`OutfitSuggestions.js`): Displays outfit recommendations based on weather.
  - **FiveDayWeather** (`FiveDayWeather.jsx`): Shows a five-day weather forecast.
- - **HelloUser** (`HelloUser.js`): Greets the user upon login.
  - **Profile** (`Profile.js`): Allows users to view and edit their profile information.
+   - **ProfileEdit** (`ProfileEdit.js`): Component for editing user information
+   - **ProfileView** (`ProfileView.js`): Component for viewing user information

 These components are designed based on the hierarchy and interaction flows from the wireframe.

 ## Styling
-All component styles have their own css files, located in the src/components/styling folder.
+All component styles have their own css files, located in the src/components/styling folder or in separate folder.
 The styling is focused on layout rather than aesthetics, using a clean and minimal design to emphasize functionality over appearance.

 ## API Integration